entith/Entith.AspNet/README.md

 TODO

+# Entities

+TODO

+## Custom Primary Key

+TODO

 # Services

 If you don't need any special methods or business logic, you can use the stock `DomainService<TEntity, TKey>` class.
 In your DI framework, register `DomainService<TEntity, TKey` as an `IDomainService<TEntity, TKey>`, obviously setting `TEntity` and `TKey` to your entity type and its key type.
 In the constructors of dependent classes, use `IDomainService<TEntity, TKey>`.
+You will also want to register the ORM-specific implementation of the `IRepository` class as `IRepository<TEntity, TKey>`.

 ## Custom methods & domain logic